lowepowerlab/protocols/git_and_github.md

 * Open the protocols `repo` in VS Code.
 * Edit a Markdown or other file (.md are markdown files)
 * Save the Changes locally
 * Push the commit with `Source Control` Button (left).
-Add an informative description of the changes to the "Message", such as "*Fixed typos*", "*Improved clarity*", "*wrote protocol XXX*", etc.
+Add an informative description of the changes to the "Message", such as "*Fixed typos*", "*Improved clarity*", "*wrote protocol XXX*",